What I Offer

 Lessons for adult students are geared toward each student’s individual game plan.
 Some students want to learn only the classical repertoire, while others may be more interested in studying jazz harmony and improvisation to be able to play “standards.”
 Many want a combination of the two, and other genres of music as well.
 And some students want to know more about theory basics, or how to compose their own music.

 45 and 60-minute lessons are offered as well as lessons “a la carte,” that is, not a regular weekly timeslot.
-Click here for a PDF of the Adult Studio Policy, which includes info on rates, lesson scheduling, calendar, and group events, etc.
+Visit the Studio Policies page for more information on rates, lesson scheduling, calendar, and group events, etc.